 This mode is intended for off-highway or off-road use when ESP stability features could inhibit vehicle maneuverability due to trail conditions.
-This mode is entered by depressing and holding the "ESP Control Switch" for 5 seconds when the vehicle is stopped and the engine is running.
-After 5 seconds, the "ESP/TCS Indicator Light" will illuminate and the "ESP Off" message will appear in the odometer.
-Press and release the trip odometer button located on the instrument cluster to clear this message.
+This mode is entered by depressing and holding the ESP OFF switch for five seconds when the vehicle is stopped and the engine is running.
+After five seconds, the "ESP Indicator Light"

+will illuminate and the "ESP Off" message will appear in the odometer.
+Press and release the Trip Odometer button located on the instrument cluster to clear this message.

-In this mode, ESP and TCS, except for the "limited slip" feature described in the TCS section, are turned off until the vehicle reaches a speed of 35 mph (56 km/h).
-At 35 mph (56 km/h) the normal ESP stability function returns with the exception of engine power reduction.
-TCS remains off.
+In this mode, ESP is turned off until the vehicle reaches a speed of 35 mph (56 km/h).
+At 35 mph (56 km/h) the system returns to "Partial Off" mode, as described above.
 When the vehicle speed drops below 30 mph (48 km/h) the ESP system shuts off.
-ESP is off at low vehicle speeds so that it will not interfere with off-road driving but ESP function returns to provide the stability feature at speeds above 35 mph (56 km/h).
-The "ESP/TCS Indicator Light" will always be illuminated when ESP is off.
+ESP is deactivated at low vehicle speeds so that it will not interfere with off-road driving however, ESP function returns to provide the stability feature at speeds above 35 mph (56 km/h).
+The "ESP Indicator Light" will always be illuminated when ESP is off.